-Have you successfully completed and submitted your ESTA Visa application or are you planning to travel to the USA for a second time and don’t know if your ESTA is still valid?
+Have you successfully completed and submitted your ESTA Visa application or are you planning to travel to the USA again and don’t know if your ESTA is still valid?
 Your ESTA status will answer all these questions!

 There are three different messages that can be displayed when you check the status of your ESTA.
 The different ESTA application responses and their meanings are: